Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 > I really advise you to define naming rules for your actions and if possible check them with an `eslint` rule.

-Actions are in uppercase letters separated by '\_'.
+Actions are in uppercase letters separated by '_'.
-Exemple avec cette action: `SET_USERS`.
+Here an example with this action: `SET_USERS`.

 ```txt
 app/